Los Angeles Daily Journal

 lawyers said.

-İİİİİİİİAlsdorf also has filed suit in U.S. District Court for the Northern
+İİİİİİİİAlsdorf also has filed suit in U.S. District Court for the

 District of Illinois against Bennigson, trying to secure title to the